yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ### What to do?

 How can you make sure that you're minimizing your protocol overhead?
-That depends on your server's (or your CDN's) network stack.
+That depends on your server's network stack.
-Moving to QUIC, TLS/1.3 or TFO require upgrading your server's network stack, or turning on those capabilities in your CDN.
-These are all relatively new protocol enhancements, so support may not be wide-spread at the moment.
+Moving to QUIC, TLS/1.3 or TFO may require upgrading your server's network stack, or turning on those capabilities in its configuration.
+Alternatively, you can use a Content-Delivery Network (or CDN) which supports those protocols, and have servers which sit between your users and your servers.

+These protocol enhancements are all relatively new, so support may not be widespread at the moment.
 QUIC specifically is still not standardized, so it can be hard to self deploy it, as that would require frequent updates as the Chrome implementation evolves.